immers-space/immers-app/immers/README.md

 Updates are accomplished with `docker-compose pull`.
 The `update.sh` script will backup the db, pull, apply migrations, and restart the the server.
+Just make sure you `git pull` the latest version of this project first.

 Recover from a failed migration with `dbrestore.sh`